wietsedejong/Awesomewm/README.md

 # My Awesome Configuration

-I use awesome in POP-OS this make my set-up family friendly The POP-0S desktop for wife and kids and Awesome for me
+I use awesome in POP-OS or Linux mint this make my set-up family friendly.
+The POP-0S desktop or Linux Mint for wife and kids and Awesome for me.
+Quick tip: instaling awesome window manager alongside XFCE desktop works good beacouse XFCE is higly modular.
+You can use de XFCE widgets in your taskbar.

 # My Keybindings